alexjungaalto/masterthesis/README.md

 explaining (the meaning of) data points, their features and label.
 You should also think about one or two potential ML models that you are familiar with (e.g., you can implement them using a programming language such as Python).
-Beside the choice of data and model, you should also think about possible performance criteria or loss functions that are used to evaluate the usefulness of a (trained model).
+Beside the choice of data and model, you should also think about possible performance criteria or loss functions that are used to evaluate the usefulness of a (trained) model.
 You can read more about these design choices (for data, model and loss) in Chapter 2 of my textbook <a href="https://primo.aalto.fi/discovery/openurl?institution=358AALTO_INST&vid=358AALTO_INST:VU1&ctx_enc=info:ofi%2FencUTF-8&rft_val_fmt=info:ofi%2Fkev:fmt:book&rft.pub=Springer&ctx_tim=2023-08-06T18:10:37EEST&rft_id=info:doi%2F10.1007%2F978-981-16-8193-6&rfr_id=info:sid%2Fpure.atira.dk:pure&ctx_ver=Z39.88-2004&rft.isbn=978-981-16-8192-9&rft.btitle=Machine%20Learning&rft.genre=book&rft.aufirst=Alex&url_ctx_fmt=info:ofi%2Ffmt:kev:mtx:ctx&rft.aulast=Jung&url_ver=Z39.88-2004&rft.auinit=A&rft.date=2022" target="_blank">here</a>.

 # Working on the Thesis

-The main thesis work might consist of several iterations of data gathering, model selection, model training, model evaluation.
+The main thesis work might consist of several iterations of data gathering, model selection, model training and model diagnosis.
+Each of these steps requires different skills and programming libraries, e.g., Python packages [`pandas`](https://pandas.pydata.org/) for data gathering and processing and
+`scikiit-learn` for ML model selection and training.
+During the iterations you might want to reflect on your design choices and diagnoses by trying to answer the peer grading questions used for the student project in [CS-C3240 Machine Learning](CS_C3240_PeerReview.pdf) and [CS-E4740 Federated Learning](CS_E4740_PeerReview.pdf).

-However, do not underestimate the amount of work arising from the writing of the thesis.
-As a starting point, you might use the template for the project reports used in some of my ML courses [here] or [here].
+Beside the actual design and implementation of ML methods and numerical experiments, another main component of the thesis work is the actual writing of the thesis manuscript.
+To get started on the writing, you might use a template for project reports used in some of my ML courses [CS-C3240
+Machine Learning](https://github.com/alexjungaalto/FederatedLearning/blob/main/material/FederatedLearningPaper.pdf) and [CS-E4740 Federated Learning](https://github.com/alexjungaalto/FederatedLearning/blob/main/material/FederatedLearningPaper.pdf).
+However,
+these templates are meant as a support wheel and not as a fill-out form.

 # The Finish Line